You must have heard of your teachers telling you to engage your ‘deep core’ muscle and you were wondering ‘what???er… and where?’

 The coverage of this muscles is bigger than you think.
 It attaches onto the lower rib, your low back and into your pelvis in the front, you can see it as a 3 dimensional muscle, much like a ‘corset’ supporting you mid section.

-The next piece to that it to connect the bottom of your ribs below your chest, during exhalation(see video in the Part 2 of this article).
+The next piece to that it to connect the bottom of your ribs below your chest, during exhalation(see Part 2 of this article).

 When you put these two actions together, you may feel a slight activation in your low back muscles and eventually feel this muscles pulling in from front, back, and two sides, like your are wearing a ‘corset’.